Generative design for busy people

 This series will focus on practical applications Dynamo use.
 AEC industry experts, Autodesk specialists, and your peers will share insights and real-world examples to enhance your learning experience.

-Watch the recording of the first episode here.
+Watch the recording of the three episodes in this series:

-Register for the next Generative Design for Busy People webinars in the series:
+Register for the next episode in the series: